 It was at that same meal that Omer and Maria Grazia described to me one of their favorite dishes, which has come to be a part of my summer repertoire: a cotoletta alla milanese (a breaded veal chop) served with a delicate tomato salad, not as a contorno (side dish) but spooned on top as an integral part of the dish.
 It’s a simple combination that looks and tastes like summer on a plate.
 Even though I don’t care at all for breaded items in tomato sauce (a common Italian-American conceit in dishes like Chicken ‘Parm’) I do find the combination of the breaded meat with fresh tomato simply to die for.
 Go figure.

-One cotoletta alla milanese (see this recipe)
+- One costoletta alla milanese (see this recipe)

 For the tomato salad:

-One ripe, juicy tomato, cut into small dice or sliced
+- One ripe, juicy tomato, cut into small dice or sliced

-Salt and pepper
+- Salt and pepper

-A few basil leaves, ripped into small pieces
+- A few basil leaves, ripped into small pieces

 While the cotoletta is cooking, make your salad by putting your tomato in a mixing bowl with a bit of salt.
 Allow the tomato to macerate for just a minute or two, then drain out the excess liquid along with most of the seeds.
 Take the pulp, mix it with the basil leaves and toss with the olive oil.
 Adjust for seasoning.

 Serve the cotoletta, still hot, with the tomato salad spooned over the top, and eat it right away!

 The character of the dish depends almost entirely on using the best possible tomatoes.
 If you have access to some garden or farm tomatoes at the peak of the season, by all means use those.
 If not, small hydroponic tomatoes, the kind called ‘Campari’ tomatoes here in the US, or cherry or grape tomatoes, will do.